mertenar/microsoft-365-docs/microsoft-365/managed-desktop/service-description/updates.md

 Microsoft Managed Desktop connects all devices to a modern cloud-based infrastructure.
 Keeping Windows, Office, drivers, firmware, and Microsoft Store for Business application updates up to date is a balance of speed and stability.
 Deployment groups will be used to ensure OS and policies are rolled out in a safe manner.

 Updates released by Microsoft are cumulative and may be categorized as quality or feature updates.
-For more information, see [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq).
+For more information, see [Deploy updates using Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb#update-types).

 ## Update groups